BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 # Vampyrus
-*Predators in the shadows of Echolight City.*
+*Predators in the shadows of Echo City.*

 ---